Why Vienna is the Perfect Place to Travel This Christmas

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. Take care to choose the necessary type.
-Most adapters available are simply plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. Check that you find the necessary type.
+Many adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most countries.

 What to wear/what to pack: